Old Age Security Return of Income Guide for Non-Residents

 Line 11500 – Other pensions or superannuation

 Report the total amount of all other pension or superannuation income that you received from Canadian or foreign sources and all foreign-source social security payments.
-These payments include income from any of the following sources:

 - annuities

-- deferred profit-sharing plans
+- deferred profit sharing plans

 - registered retirement income funds